Note 13 - Income Taxes

-The deferred tax assets as of June 30, 2023 associated with net operating loss carryforwards and the related expiration dates are as follows (in thousands):
+The deferred tax assets at June 30, 2022 associated with net operating loss carryforwards and the related expiration dates are as follows (in thousands):

 Uncertain Tax Positions

-A reconciliation of the beginning and ending amount of unrecognized tax benefits including related interest is as follows (in thousands):
+A reconciliation of the beginning and ending amount of unrecognized tax benefits including related interest and penalties is as follows (in thousands):